The extraordinary lengths North Korean soldiers will go to avoid capture in Ukraine

 The North Korean soldiers fighting alongside Vladimir Putin’s military have shown ferocious commitment, brutality – and a determination to kill themselves rather than face capture, The Independent has been told.

-A Ukrainian military source with direct knowledge of these troops has disclosed in brutal detail the extraordinary lengths they will go not to be caught.
+A Ukrainian military source with direct knowledge of these troops has disclosed in brutal detail the extraordinary lengths to which they will go to prevent being caught.

-Since news of their presence in Russia emerged in October, just two North Koreans soldiers have been captured alive amid varying claims from Ukraine of heavy losses among the Russian allies.
+Since news of their presence in Russia emerged in October, just two North Korean soldiers have been captured alive amid varying claims from Ukraine of heavy losses among their ranks.

 One of those was so determined not to be held as a prisoner of war that he tried to bite his own wrists after being wounded in the Kursk region, according to the senior military source in Sumy, northern Ukraine, who spoke on condition of anonymity.

-The other man, the source alleged, had charged into a concrete telegraph pole when he saw he was in danger of falling captive.
+The other man, the source alleged, had charged into a concrete telegraph pole when he saw he was in danger of being captured.

 “He didn’t realise, at first, that Ukrainian soldiers were closing in on him.
 When he realised that he was being captured by Ukrainians, he rushed at a concrete pillar [telegraph pole] and hit his head against that pillar with all his strength in the hope of killing himself.”

-Named as Lee Jong Nam, a 25-year-old sergeant from Pyongyan, he was originally said to have been wounded in the jaw during fighting.
+Named as Lee Jong Nam, a 25-year-old sergeant from Pyongyang, he was originally said to have been wounded in the jaw during fighting.
 He told his interrogators he was in a rifle reconnaissance platoon.
-He also said, multiple sources have confirmed, that he was one of a very small number of survivors of an attack launched on January 8.
+He also said, multiple sources have confirmed, that he was one of a very small number of survivors of an attack launched on 8 January.

 “When this guy was transported to Kyiv and someone from the special forces searched him, they found a small blade sewn into his pants.
 He was hoping to cut himself as soon as he was left alone,” he added.

-These claims from trusted military Ukrainians sources have come from an independent source, who plays no part in the Ukrainian propaganda machine and The Independent’s interview was not part of a pre-arranged media visit.
+These claims are from a trusted, independent source in the Ukrainian military who plays no part in Ukrainian propaganda efforts, and The Independent’s interview was not part of a pre-arranged media visit.

-The number of North Koreans who have died in Russia varies according to who is providing the briefing.
+The number of North Koreans who have died varies according to who is providing the briefing.
 Ukraine’s president Volodymyr Zelensky puts the number as high as 3,000.
-Western officials claim around 1,000 North Koreane have been killed.
+Western officials claim around 1,000 North Koreans have been killed.

 Casualty numbers are spurious at best and form part of an attempt to shape the narrative of war by belligerents, and their allies.
-So painting the North Koreans as fanatical in their conduct could form part of an attempt to taint them as “unthinking” or “brainwashed”.
+Painting the North Koreans as fanatical in their conduct could form part of an attempt to taint them as “unthinking” or “brainwashed”.

-But what is in little doubt, is the ruthless skill with which they operate.
+What is in little doubt is the ruthless skill with which they operate.
 Ukrainian soldiers have been stunned by the ferocity of the fighting unleashed by North Korea’s troops, the source said.

-The military source said the Ukrainians believed North Korea sent about 3,000 special forces and that the rest were regular soldiers, all of which are well trained.
+The military source said the Ukrainians believed North Korea sent about 3,000 special forces and that the rest were regular soldiers.
+All are well-trained.

-But they lack experience in the field and their tactics are often poor - being easily attacked when advancing on Ukrainian defences across open ground and losing large numbers of troops in their operations.
+However, they lack experience in the field and their tactics are often poor – they are easily attacked when advancing on Ukrainian defences across open ground and they lose large numbers of troops in their operations.

-The North Korean assaults involve between 600 and 700 troops at a time, with Russian troops barely among them.
+The North Korean assaults involve between 600 and 700 troops at a time, with very few Russian troops among them.

 “This is a mega, mega lot of troops to send on one attack,” the source said.